How To Become A Care Worker

 • Infection prevention and control

-Any new carers we employee will be trained in the Care Certificate by our fully qualified and competent trainers.
-They will support and encourage carers to complete the Care Certificate in full and ensure a full understanding of the standards is met.
+Any new Care Workers we employee will be trained in the Care Certificate by our fully qualified and competent trainers.
+They will support and encourage Care Workers to complete the Care Certificate in full and ensure a full understanding of the standards is met.

 National Vocational Qualifications (NVQs) have been replaced by the Qualifications and Credit Framework (QCF).
 The NVQ for Carers (Level 2) is now known as a QCF Level 2 Diploma in Care.
 At Abbots Care Limited, we encourage progression and allow all carers to aim to achieve this qualification, with our support, if required.